 A contested divorce is the kind of divorce where both parties cannot amicably agree over how to settle their divorce.
 Perhaps they do not agree on matters such as child support and alimony.
 Contested divorces are notorious for being lengthy and emotionally draining.
-Our firm solely handles contested divorces and provides the aggressive and relentless representation merited by these cases.
+Our firm predominantly handles contested divorces and provides the aggressive and relentless representation merited by these cases.

 Absolutely not!
 When I got out of law school, I knew that there were two areas of law I would never practice; Family law and tax.
 I held true on my promise not to practice tax law.
 With family law, it just kind of happened.
 My background was in business litigation and one of my business clients, was getting a divorce.
 I ended up representing the companies in the context of the divorce proceedings and other ancillary litigation.
 That case went on for a significant amount time.
 After that, I started receiving a lot of referrals on divorce cases and with some sage advice from my wife at the time, I decided to move into family law on a full-time basis.